greysweater42/cookbook/content/pytorch.md

 ### Neural Net

 We have finally reached the core part of the whole script: the neural network definition.
-Classicaly, as most of the neural networks use backpropagation for optimization, neural network performs two types of operation: **forward** and backward passes.
-Pytorch handles backward pass by itself as a reversed forward pass, however it is us who defines the forwars pass, which in practice is equivalent to defining the whole neoral network's structure.
+Classically, as most of the neural networks use backpropagation for optimization, neural network performs two types of operation: **forward** and backward passes.
+Pytorch handles backward pass by itself as a reversed forward pass, however it is us who defines the forward pass, which in practice is equivalent to defining the whole neural network's structure.

-An example of a very simple comvolutional network:
+An example of a very simple convolutional network:
 ```
+import torch.nn as nn

 IMAGE_SIZE = (64, 64)

 class Net(nn.Module):